Fossil Fuel Fund (FFF)

 Fossil Fuel Fund Information and Eligibility

-- All educators (PreK-12) are eligible to apply on behalf of their schools.
+- All public school educators (PreK-12) are eligible to apply on behalf of their schools.

 Oklahoma Energy Resource Board (OERB)